 At the times when plagues were raging, all the hopeless people were desperately exposed to them.
 Physicians tried to help their patients with all different kinds of therapeutic method, but mortality rates were unbearably high.

 The same was the case in 1831, when a murderous epidemic came over Europe from Russia (about 2,00,000 victims) with tremendous speed and mortality.
 The Baltic countries, Poland (1100 deaths in Warsaw alone) and Galicia were already affected.
 In Prussia and Austria frontiers were closed and quarantine facilities were constructed.
-Nonetheless, the Asian Cholera could not be halted.
+Nonetheless, the Asian Cholera (Homeopathy Treatment for Cholera) could not be halted.

 With their ignorance, physicians were helpless.
 Venesection had been a very common mode of treatment, leeches and cupping glasses were in use, but also medicines like calomel (a poisonous mercury preparation).
 During those days, this medicine had been the main emetic and laxative and it was found in virtually every doctor’s bag.
 We know that in most of the therapeutic attempts, patients got further debilitated, making matters worse.
 A ‘Pharmacopoea anticholerica’ (a pharmacopoeia with medicines against Cholera) listed 238 descriptions of medicines, all being ineffective according to the present knowledge.